Investing Simple Logo

 Can You Invest If You Are Under Age 18?

-Most people don’t think they can begin investing until they are an adult or over age 18.
+Let's start by dispelling a common misunderstanding.
+Many people think they can't begin investing until they are an adult over age 18.

 Check out our video on investing as a teenager below!